mongodb/homebrew-brew/README.md

 ### Installing the Latest mongodb-community Server, Shell, and the Database Tools Together

  * Install the latest available production release of the [MongoDB Community Server](https://docs.mongodb.com/manual/).
-This includes the MongoDB Server processes `mongod` and `mongos`, the `mongo` shell, the [MongoDB Database Tools](https://docs.mongodb.com/database-tools/), and the `install_compass` script to separately install [MongoDB Compass](https://docs.mongodb.com/compass/).
-Currently, this will install MongoDB Server 5.0.x.
+This includes the MongoDB Server processes `mongod` and `mongos`, the [MongoDB Database Tools](https://docs.mongodb.com/database-tools/), and the `install_compass` script to separately install [MongoDB Compass](https://docs.mongodb.com/compass/).
+Currently, this will install MongoDB Server 6.0.x.

    ```bash
    brew install mongodb-community